 Our school serves students who are new to the country, some coming with interrupted years of education.
 Students are still working on developing their English proficiency, and in most schools, they would be relegated to worksheets, textbooks, and building the basics.

 However, our Newcomer teachers are pushing their students to develop collaboration and written communication skills.
-Teachers worked together to develop 3 cross-curricular projects.
+This year, Teachers worked together to develop 3 cross-curricular projects.

 - Students designed methods of preparing for an earthquake, while reading about them in ELA class.

 - Students told their immigration stories to our non-newcomer students, using multimedia.

 - Students designed an app on google slides, to explain their learning objectives and school expectations to their parents, with translation into their home language.